schoolofdevops/openshift-labguide/chapters/7-vote-exposing_app_with_service.md

 #### Exercises

   * Change the selector criteria to use a non existant label.
 Use `kubectl edit svc./vote` to update and apply the configuration.
 Observe the output of describe command and check the endpoints.
 Do you see any ?
 How are  selectors and pod labels related ?
   * Observe the number of endpoints.
-Then change the scale of replicas created by the replicasets.
+Then change the scale of replicas created by the replication controllers.
 Does it have any effect on the number of endpoints ?